 Look at the ten routes on page 91 in every issue of Trail Running magazine.
 You can browse the archive (starting from 2017 issues), print maps and create your own routes.

 DON'T FORGET!
-WE’VE TEAMED UP WITH ORDNANCE SURVEY TO BRING TRAIL RUNNING SUBSCRIBERS FREE ACCESS TO ALL ROUTES FROM EVERY ISSUE FROM NOW ON.
+WE’VE TEAMED UP WITH ORDNANCE SURVEY TO BRING TRAIL RUNNING SUBSCRIBERS 50% off an annual subscription!

 Finding trails is easy – simply look for footpath signs.
 Every county is obliged to signpost their footpaths, bridleways and other byways.
 Some local authorities are better than others, but there are a huge number of urban and semi-urban trails and cycleways you can follow.
 OS maps are invaluable and are packed with information and unmatched detail.
 You are looking for the green dots and dashes of the footpaths and bridleways, as well as ‘white lanes’ and disused railway paths that are often cycle trails and Sustrans routes.